ojhoundegnonto/ojh_1D-MITgcn_configurations/README.md

 <h1>Configurations for the present work</h1>

+For the present work:

+- the folder `code` contains codes specific to the `1D ocean ice column model`.
+The full containt is as follow: `CPP_OPTIONS.h`, `SEAICE_OPTIONS.h`, `diffs.txt`
+  `DIAGNOSTICS_SIZE.h`, `SIZE.h` and `packages.conf`.
+- the folder `buil` contains the compiled model codes with the executable files `mitgcmuv`.
+- the folder `run` contains all required input files including ocean initial conditions data, atmospheric forcing data, bathymerty data and the model configuration files.
+See the attached folder for cas example from the present work.

 <h2>Before Conpilation</h2>

 In the present study, the model vetical levels are set to 70.
 Thus, before the model source code compilation, the file `SIZE.h` was edited so that `Nr = 70`.
 In addition, the file of `package.conf` was edited with the following content: `gfd`, `kpp`, `seaice`, `exf`, `diagnostics`, `mnc` and `timeave` (see the attached file of `SIZE.h` and `package.conf` in the folder of `code`).